 Ensuring good and adequate nutrition is important for child and adolescent growth and health, particularly among adolescent girls, pregnant women and pregnant girls.
-In Africa south of the Sahara, the proportion of children under 5 years of age who are underweight has fallen by only one third since 1990.
+In Africa south of the

+Sahara, the proportion of children under 5 years of age who are underweight has fallen by only one third since 1990.
 However, due to the region's growing population, the number of underweight children has actually risen (UN, July 2015).
 The proportion of stunted children was reduced from 41.6 per cent in 1990 to an average of 34.1% between 2006 and 2013.
-However, the number of stunted children has actually risen by about one third between 1990 and 2013.
-Stunting therefore still remains a major problem on the continent due to a number of factors that include socio-cultural barriers, chronic poverty, food insecurity, inadequate supply of safe and nutritious food in quantity and quality as well as poor access to clean water supply and sanitation facilities.
+However, the number of stunted children has actually risen in Africa south of the Sahara where the numbers increased by about one third between 1990 and 2013.
+Stunting therefore still remains a major problem on the continent due to a number of factors that include sociocultural barriers, chronic poverty, food insecurity, inadequate supply of safe and nutritious food in quantity and quality as well as poor access to clean water supply and sanitation facilities.